calamares/calamares/src/modules/README.md

 - `check_target_env_call(command, stdin, timeout)` raises on a non-zero exit code.
 - `check_target_env_output(command, stdin, timeout)` returns a single string with the output of *command*, raises on a non-zero exit code.

+All of the API functions for running commands set the environment LC_ALL and LANG to "C" for the called command.

 ## PythonQt modules (deprecated)